September 29, 2020

 If you are an older adult, staying engaged in your community helps make it harder for predators to target you – and it also puts you in position to help spot abuse of others.
 As a final point, remember that if it happens or has happened to you, it’s not your fault, and help is available.

-The attorneys at Gharibian Law are here to help defend the rights of Elder Abuse victims and hold the abusive or negligent party accountable for any illness you or a loved one may have suffered due to their actions.
-Contact us at 888-288-0091 or schedule a free consultation now.
+Gharibian Law is a Senior Neglect Attorney in Los Angeles or the surrounding area. are here to help defend the rights of Elder Abuse victims and hold the abusive or negligent party accountable for any illness you or a loved one may have suffered due to their actions.
+Contact us at 888-288-0091 and schedule a free consultation now.